tatmanblue/Cogitatio/README.md

 Why Cogitatio CMS verses using a well established CMS?
 Good question.

-You can [read about it](http://blog.tatmanblue.com/post/thank-you-chatgpt-1823) a bit in my blog post.
 The short answer is time.
 In the time it took for me to learn and configure an established CMS system, I wrote Cogitatio and had it deployed.
 Granted, Cogitatio is very lightweight but I have what I needed to run my own blog.
+You can [read about it](http://blog.tatmanblue.com/post/thank-you-chatgpt-1823) a bit more about this, in my blog post.

 ## Basics